 Study of big data analytics, including the management of various public and private datasets from business, health care, multimedia, cyber-physical systems (CPS), Internet of Things (IoTs), and social media.
 Hands-on experience with managing the collection, ingestion, storage, analytics, and interpretation of big data using various cloud-based big data frameworks and NoSQL databases such as Hadoop, MongoDB, CouchDB, Elasticsearch, and Spark.
 Introduction to various big data analytics methods using distributed machine learning libraries.
 Current research and future trends in big data analytics from the current literature will be explored.
 Prerequisites: COSC 578; or admission to the Information Technology PhD program.

 Students will be exposed to, and share, research findings in information technology.
 May be repeated for a maximum of 3 units.
 It is expected that all doctoral candidates will register for this course; all other graduate students are encouraged to register as well.
 Graded S/U.

 Enables students to conduct a study in an advanced computer-related topic or undertake the analysis, design and implementation of a real-world application.
-The application may be related to an industrial project sponsored by a company or it may be of mutual interest to the student and a supervising faculty member.
-Prerequisites: Completion of at least 18 graduate credits toward M.S. in Computer Science.
+Prerequisite: Completion of at least 18 graduate credits towards the M.S. in Computer Science.

 COSC 885 PROJECT CONTINUUM (1)